Glycemic Index and Postprandial Glucose

 The glycemic index is a 0–100 score for how fast 50 g of available carbohydrate from a food raises blood glucose over two hours, relative to pure glucose.
 Methodology is standardized under ISO 26642:2010.
 Foods are commonly grouped low (≤55), moderate (56–69), high (≥70).

-The glycemic load multiplies GI by the actual carbohydrate per serving and divides by 100.
+The glycemic load (GL) multiplies GI by the actual carbohydrate per serving and divides by 100.
 This matters because GI alone misranks foods by serving size — watermelon has a GI of ~80 but a GL of ~5 because a serving is mostly water.

 Two systematic blind spots are worth flagging: